pablojimeno/code-rails/chapter_3_rails_resources/README.md

 For your portfolio site, you really want to be able to show off your expertise.
 One of the best ways to do this is to have a place where you can write articles that share what you are learning as you pick up new dev skills.
 There are gobs of eager learners who can benefit from your guidance, so don't be shy about writing up what you've learned and getting something out there!

-You'll want your rails app to have a resource called Article or Post that you can CRUD.
+You'll want your rails app to have a resource called Article that you can CRUD.
 This resource will have attributes of a Title and a Body, and each new one you create will be stored in a database, until it is deleted.
 You'll can then have individual web pages within your app for making a new article, editing an existing one, and seeing a list of everything that the database is holding.

 So with a few good user stories, we can let the Behavior of the app Drive our Development.